kaizacorp/robot-allen/README.md

 The bot currently runs on all channels.
 This is my first Discord bot so please bare with me.

-If you have any bugs/issues please create an issue here or message me @KaizaCorp#6992 on Discord to let me know!
+If you have any ideas/bugs/issues please create an issue here or message me @KaizaCorp#6992 on Discord to let me know!

+TODO:

+Allenxandria gif search with `!gif term1 term2 ...`
+Properly sanitize inputs for dealing with mixtures of quote types